 Botanical Name: Tradescantia pallida

 If you've never grown Purple Heart Plant, you may want to add it to your collection.
 It's a relative of the Wandering Jew plant, and you'll find it's just as easy to grow.
+T. pallida is also known as Setcreasea purpurea and is sometimes sold under that name.

 Bunches of rich purple, lance-shaped leaves make this a beautiful house plant year-round.
 Pot it in a small decorative container for an eye-catching table accent.
-Or, hang it in a basket and let the long, sprawling stems cascade over the side.
+Or hang it in a basket and let the long, sprawling stems cascade over the side.

 In summer, you can expect small, pink 3-petaled flowers to bloom.
 They grow in the leaf axils, making a stunning contrast to the dark foliage.